Employee Misconduct: Can Legal Acts Justify Termination for Character Defamation?

 Madhu.T.K

-That is absolutely unfair and illegal.
-You cannot terminate an employee on hearsay.
-You should have at least conducted an enquiry before taking action against the new employee.
-Now it would become a tug of war between the supporters of old members and the new employees.
-The message the company has given is that no one shall question any body who has been with the company for long time.
-That is a wrong message.
+Now, it could become a tug of war between the supporters of the old members and the new employees.
+The message the company has given is that no one shall question anybody who has been with the company for a long time.
+That is the wrong message.

 alok-singh1

-@Aadi, Issue show cause notice and ask her for justification within 48 hrs why action should not be taken against her.
-If reply/justification is not satisfactory you can issue a warning letter for the same.
+Issue a show-cause notice to @Aadi and ask her to provide justification within 48 hours as to why action should not be taken against her.
+If the reply or justification is not satisfactory, you may proceed to issue a warning letter for the same.

 PRABHAT RANJAN MOHANTY

-The female employee is talking absurds about others is a misconduct.
-The office atmosphere gets disturbed due to her I'll talking about others.
-You call the employee ask her to resign or else company can terminate, if she fails to do as asked.
+The female employee is talking absurdly about others, which is misconduct.
+The office atmosphere gets disturbed due to her ill-talking about others.
+You should call the employee, ask her to resign, or else the company can terminate her if she fails to comply.

-I know the employee would not agree to resign.
-In event of such circumstance the company can terminate the employee by paying the notice amount, is the easiest way to deal this types of cases.
-This termination is legal because is as per the terms of appointment.
+I understand that the employee may not agree to resign.
+In the event of such circumstances, the company can terminate the employee by paying the notice amount.
+This termination is legal because it is as per the terms of appointment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute